 Since the Board of Education provides transportation for students, driving to school is a privilege.
-All student fees must be paid in order to purchase a pass.
-Privileges may be revoked for disciplinary infractions, including tardies to school.
-Students will depart from their car in the morning, use the crosswalk to cross from lot to building, and remain away from their car until it is time to depart from the school.
-Violations will result in loss of driving privileges, or further disciplinary action.
+All student fees must be paid in order to purchase a parking pass.
+Driving privileges may be revoked for failure to comply with driving protocols and procedures or disciplinary infractions, including tardies to school.
 Students being granted the privilege to drive to school must abide by the following regulations:

 - A. Must have school driving forms filled out in advance. - B. All state laws will be abided by in the parking lot and in front of the school.
-(Example: speed limits, stop signs and reckless driving) - C. Students will not be permitted to park in front of the high school or behind the building, including the spots facing the softball field.
-These areas are reserved for teachers only.
-Students must park in assigned area or lose their parking privileges. - D. Every vehicle must have a parking pass issued through the office displayed from the rear-view mirror.
-The cost of the parking sticker will be set by the Board of Education. - E. Driving privileges may be revoked due to any violation of the Student Code of Conduct. - F. Vehicles on property are subject to search by school personnel should they suspect the presence of drugs, weapons, drug and weapon look-a-likes, mace, tear gas or other chemical weapons.
+(Example: speed limits, stop signs and reckless driving) - C. Students are to park in their designated parking space. - D. Every vehicle must have a parking pass issued through the office displayed from the rear-view mirror.
+The cost of the parking sticker will be set by the Board of Education. - E. Driving privileges may be revoked due to any violation of the Student Code of Conduct. - F. Vehicles on property are subject to search by school personnel should they suspect the presence of drugs, weapons, drug and weapon look-alikes, mace, tear gas or other chemical weapons.